Skip to content

 • Improper Installation: A unit that isn’t level or has an incorrectly sloped drain line will not drain properly from the start.

-What Are the Potential Damages Caused by a Heat Pump Water Leak in a Castle Pines Home?
+What Can a Heat Pump Water Leak Damage in a Castle Pines Home?

 A seemingly small water leak from your heat pump can quickly escalate, leading to significant and costly problems.
-Ignoring a heat pump leaking water in castle pines, co can threaten your home, health, and finances.
 Key risks include:

 • Structural Damage: Water can seep into drywall, wood framing, and subflooring, causing rot, warping, and even compromising the structural integrity of your home.